kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-**Problems with Tight Coupling**:
+Problems with Tight Coupling:

-1. **Testing Difficulties**: The `UserService` cannot be tested in isolation because it directly instantiates `DatabaseConnection`
+1. Testing Difficulties: The `UserService` cannot be tested in isolation because it directly instantiates `DatabaseConnection`
-2. **Implementation Lock-in**: Changing to a different database requires modifying the `UserService` code
+2. Implementation Lock-in: Changing to a different database requires modifying the `UserService` code
-3. **Hidden Dependencies**: The constructor reveals nothing about what the service actually needs
+3. Hidden Dependencies: The constructor reveals nothing about what the service actually needs
-4. **Resource Management Issues**: Each instance creates its own database connection
+4. Resource Management Issues: Each instance creates its own database connection
-5. **Configuration Problems**: No way to configure the database connection externally
+5. Configuration Problems: No way to configure the database connection externally

-### Benefits of Dependency Injection
+### Dependency Injection Benefits { #dependency-injection-benefits }

 **The Dependency Injection Solution**: